 Such exotic cultural norms seemed right out of the pages of National Geographic, but easier to access – less than $100!

-When Gary, Elliot, Jen and Chris brought the article up for discussion in the third installment from This Week In Travel (at the 30-minute mark), I again took interest, and thought I'd relay my personal experience.
+When Gary, Elliot, Jen, and Chris brought the article up for discussion in the third installment from This Week In Travel (at the 30-minute mark), I again took an interest and thought I'd relay my personal experience.

 I'd heard backpacker's mention hill tribe treks in northern Thailand almost as much as the Full Moon Parties on Koh Phangan, so I made it a point to go on one myself.

 Every other shop in Chiang Mai was offering them, so arranging it was easy.

 Upon my group's arrival in the Karen village where we would spend our first night, there was little excitement or interest shown by the Burmese people.